Shin-tech25/blog/content/blog/superficial/index.md

 ---
 templateKey: blog-post
-title: "superstitious meaning and examples"
+title: "superficial meaning and examples"
 date: "2025-09-07"
-description: "English learning materials; superstitious explanation."
+description: "English learning materials; superficial explanation."
 tags: ["English", "adjective"]
-featuredImage: ./superstitious.png
+featuredImage: ./superficial.png
 relatedPosts:
+  - cursory
 ---

 ## Meaning

-_Superstitious_ is an **adjective** that describes someone who believes in superstitions—irrational or supernatural beliefs that certain actions, objects, or events can bring good luck, bad luck, or influence the future.
+_Superficial_ means concerned only with what is on the surface or appears to be true, without looking deeply into the real nature of something.
+It can also mean shallow, lacking depth, or not thorough.

 ## Grammar and Usage

-- Part of speech: **Adjective**
+- **Part of speech**: Adjective
-- Used to describe people, actions, or attitudes influenced by superstition.
+- Used to describe people, actions, observations, or appearances.
-- Typical structure:
+- Sentence structure:

-  - _be superstitious about \[something]_
+  - _be + superficial_
-  - _superstitious belief/tradition/custom_
+  - _a superficial + noun_

 ## Common Phrases

-- **superstitious belief**
-- **superstitious ritual**
-- **superstitious fear**
-- **deeply superstitious**
+- **superficial knowledge** – shallow or limited understanding
+- **superficial appearance** – only looking at the surface, not the substance
+- **superficial relationship** – lacking depth or emotional closeness
+- **superficial injury** – not deep, only affecting the surface of the skin

 ## Collocations

-- **Noun + superstitious**: people, belief, practice, fear
-- **Adverb + superstitious**: deeply, strongly, very
-- **Verb + superstitious**: remain, become, seem
+- superficial charm
+- superficial analysis
+- superficial similarity
+- superficial wound
+- superficial beauty

 ## Examples

-1. She is superstitious about walking under ladders.
-2. Many athletes are superstitious and wear the same socks for every game.
-3. He laughed at his grandmother’s superstitious beliefs about black cats.
-4. Some sailors are traditionally very superstitious.
-5. I’m not superstitious, but I still knock on wood for good luck.
-6. His superstitious nature made him avoid the number 13.
-7. They performed a superstitious ritual before starting the journey.
-8. People in ancient times were more superstitious than today.
+1. His analysis of the problem was too superficial and missed the key issues.
+2. She has only a superficial knowledge of history.
+3. The cut was superficial and did not require stitches.
+4. Their friendship was superficial, based only on convenience.
+5. At first glance, the houses looked similar, but the similarity was only superficial.
+6. He is often accused of being superficial in his thinking.
+7. The movie was entertaining but rather superficial.
+8. Superficial beauty does not last forever.

 ## Synonyms or Related

+- shallow
-- irrational
+- surface-level
-- mythical
+- cursory
-- credulous
+- trivial
-- unfounded
+- flimsy

 ## Antonym

+- profound
-- rational
+- deep
-- logical
+- thorough
-- scientific
+- genuine